mamedev/mame/docs/source/initialsetup/compilingmame.rst

 The value of the SUBTARGET parameter serves only to differentiate multiple builds and need not be set to any specific value.

+Emscripten supports compiling to WebAssembly with a JavaScript loader instead of all-JavaScript, and in later versions this is actually the default.
+To force WebAssembly on or off, add WEBASSEMBLY=1 or WEBASSEMBLY=0 to the make command line.

 Other make parameters can also be used, e.g. *-j* for multithreaded compilation as described earlier.

 When the compilation reaches the emcc phase, you may see a number of *"unresolved symbol"* warnings.
 At the moment, this is expected for OpenGL-related functions such as glPointSize.
 Any others may indicate that an additional dependency file needs to be specified in the SOURCES list.
 Unfortunately this process is not automated and you will need to search the source tree to locate the files supplying the missing symbols.
 You may also be able to get away with ignoring the warnings if the code path referencing them is not used at run-time.